dmitrijs/typesafe-ipc/README.md

 Using `typed-ipc` requires two things:

-- An interface that maps ipc channel names to payload types
+- An interface that maps ipc channel names to tuples of payload types and sendSync return values.
+Where not being used for sendSync, simply define the [payload] in brackets.
 - Using instances of `ipcMain` and `ipcRenderer` that have had `StrictIpcMain` and `StrictIpcRenderer` types asserted on them

 The easiest way to accomplish this is to create a file (module) that defines the payload type interface, and also imports `ipcMain` and `ipcRenderer` so they can be re-exported with `StrictIpcMain` and `StrictIpcRenderer` types asserted.